sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > We'll start with the mandatory stuff, does anyone have a Move Card that
 > has a "RECEIVE CARDS" tag on it?

+#### RECEIVE CARDS phase

 Help them identify the tags on their move cards then give them the items or the choice of items specified in the rules for those cards.

-During this phase, as they choose each card, instruct them to move a S/W/P token from their Speed stack onto the card.
+During this phase, as they choose each card, instruct them to place it on a slot on their Slot Card (unless the rules on the specific card instruct otherwise).

 Also, indicate that they get to fill in the blank on the card, so that you and they know exactly what kind of item the character posesses.

+#### 2 Item Cards phase

 > Next, everyone gets to choose 2 item cards for your character, these can
 > be weapons, armour, or any other items that have mechanical significance.